 We are permitted under the UK Companies Act of 2006 to prepare our financial statements up to a date that is seven days before or after the applicable accounting reference date for the period.
 Although our audited financial statements refer to fiscal years ended 31 December, our fiscal year is usually made up of a 52 week period and as a result does not always correspond to a calendar year ended 31 December.
-For the 52 week period in 2013, the period ran from 30 December 2012 to 28 December 2013 and for the 52 week period in 2014, the period ran from 29 December 2013 to 27 December 2014, and for the 52 week period in 2015, the period ran from 28 December 2014 to 26 December 2015.
+For the 52 week period in 2014, the period ran from 29 December 2013 to 27 December 2014 and for the 52 week period in 2015, the period ran from 28 December 2014 to 26 December 2015.
 From time to time, our fiscal year accounting period covers a 53 week period, which impacts the comparability of results.
-We do not present any 53 week periods in the historical financial information presented in this annual report.
+We therefore present the financial data in respect of the 2016 financial year for a 53 week period within this annual report, running from 27 December 2015 to 31 December 2016.